henriquefl24/xcodex/README.md

                   start=start_date,
                   end=end_date,
                   missing_data=False,
-                  **locations) # Extracting XCO2
+                  **locations); df # Extracting XCO2

-df
 ```
-Note1: The location used in this example was Mauna Loa.
+Note1: The location used in this example was Mauna Loa, New York and Paris.
 Any location can be used<br>
 as long the format "Location[lat, lon]" is respected.
 The values of <br>
 latitude and longitude must be in decimal degrees.